The Black Vault: The Black Vault

 For his Black Vault work, Greenewald has worked with and relied on assistance from the public and internet users, such as when he engaged in a years-long FOIA struggle with the CIA; his work there included support from Reddit users.
 Greenewald developed his own customized search engine database, and then supplemental custom databases, to support his research.
-Vice reported Greenewald stated his Black Vault works do not receive a journalism or public-interest waiver for his U.S. government FOIA requests, and has to pay money for them.
-The Black Vault in the past has relied on GoFundMe and crowdfunding programs to help support his research due to the costs.
+In 2018, Greenewald told Vice that the CIA had denied a fee waiver for his request for missing MKUltra records.
+He sought crowdfunding through GoFundMe to cover the reproduction costs.
 Greenewald has referred to the Black Vault as a "hobby", saying "there's no money to be made by giving out information for free."

 In 2020, the Columbia Journalism Review reported that Black Vault work and materials had been cited by the Washington Post, USA Today, Newsweek, Popular Mechanics, Wired, The Intercept, and Vice Media.

 The Black Vault operates a podcast named either Inside the Black Vault or The Black Vault Radio depending on the hosting platform.

+UFO-related records

+The Black Vault collects and publishes declassified government records concerning unidentified flying objects (UFOs), including CIA documents obtained through FOIA requests.
+It has also sought the release of military UFO footage, including videos withheld by the United States Navy on national security grounds.